Crêpe

-A crêpe or crepe (/kreɪp/ KRAYP or /krɛp/ KREP, /fr/, /fr-CA/) is a dish made from unleavened batter or dough that is cooked on a frying pan or a griddle.
-Crêpes are usually one of two varieties: sweet crêpes (crêpes sucrées) or savoury galettes (crêpes salées).
+A crêpe (/kreɪp/ KRAYP or /krɛp/ KREP, /fr/, /fr-CA/) is a dish made from unleavened batter or dough that is cooked on a frying pan or a griddle.
+Crêpes are usually one of two varieties: sweet crêpes (crêpes sucrées) or savoury crêpes (galettes; crêpes salées).
 They are often served with a wide variety of fillings such as cheese, fruit, vegetables, meats, and a variety of spreads.
-Crêpes can also be flambéed, such as in crêpes Suzette.
+Crêpes can also be flambéed, such as in Crêpes Suzette.

 Etymology

 The French term "crêpe" derives from crispa, the feminine version of the Latin word crispus, which means "curled, wrinkled, having curly hair."

 Traditions

 In France, crêpes are traditionally served on the Christian holiday La Chandeleur (Candlemas), on February 2.
 On that day in 472, Pope Gelasius I offered crepes as sacramental bread to French pilgrims that were visiting Rome for the Chandeleur.
 The sacramental bread was replaced by crêpes in France, and the day became known as "Le Jour des Crêpes" ("The Day of the Crêpes").
 The day is also celebrated by many as the day that marks the transition from winter to spring (similar to the North American tradition of Groundhog Day), with the golden colour and circular shape of crêpes representing the sun and the circle of life.

 There are a few superstitions around the preparation of crêpes for Le Jour des Crêpes.

 One example involves holding a gold coin (such as a Louis d'or) or ring in the left hand while successfully flipping a crêpe in a pan with the right hand.
 It is said to bring a person wealth in the upcoming year (other variations describe a year of good weather).

 Another version of the tradition involves cooking a crêpe with a gold coin on top.
 Some hide the first crêpe in a drawer instead of eating it for good luck in the coming year.
 Eating and sharing crêpes with others on Candlemas is another tradition based on popes giving food to the poor every year on February 2.

 A traditional rhyming French proverb describes the tradition of eating crêpes on Candlemas: “manger des crêpes à la chandeleur apporte un an de bonheur” (eating crêpes on Candlemas brings a year of happiness).